singhaar615/singhaar615/README.md

 ﻿# Welcome!
-# Hi, I'm Aaruni
+## Hi, I'm Aaruni!

-I'm an Electrical Engineering student at Purdue University with interests in [embedded systems], [SoC design], and [medical devices].
+I'm an Electrical Engineering student at Purdue University with interests in embedded systems, ASIC/SoC design, and medical technology.

-I enjoy building projects that combine hardware, software, and signal processing to solve real-world problems.
+I enjoy building projects that combine hardware and software to solve real-world problems.

 ---